top of page

 Hear Desperate 911 Call From Fraternity Brother Face-Eating Incident Inside Edition 2016 (frat boy who eats man’s face)

 What caused all those people not on synthetic cathinone drugs to suddenly explode into excited delirium, to the point of face biting and cannibalism?
-Why did it happen at the same time and in different countries?
+And why did it happen at the same time and in different countries?

 A hiccup: their behavior has a lot in common with the furious stage of rabies-like lyssaviruses in human beings.
 Read “The Basis for R140 – It’s Not So Fictional”.